Parade (GO!GO!7188 album)

 Parade (パレード, Parēdo) is a 2006 album by Japanese rock band GO!GO!7188.
 Parade featured production by Shigekazu Aida, Akito Katayose of Great 3 and Shinya Okuno of Soul Flower Union.
 It was the band's first original album to use an English title.
+In celebration of the 25th anniversary of GO!GO!7188's debut, Parade was released on vinyl for the first time in January 2026.
+This edition included several bonus tracks, such as the song "Kami-sama no Hima Tsubushi", originally from the Best of GO!GO! compilation album.

 The album peaked at number four on the Oricon albums chart.
 Writing for The Japan Times, Daniel Robson was positive of the album, calling it "an edgy pop record that shines" and noted "nods to Radiohead, Muse and Shiina Ringo."
+Actress and singer Non cited the track "Ameagari Asphalt Atarashii Kutsu de" as one of the "important songs from [her] teenage years."